-The hospitable and stimulating environment at ASU contributed much to shaping my course during the period 2019-2023.
-I am very thankful to my ASU colleagues and the students in my classes.
-Special thanks go to my teaching assistants, Sushmita Bhattacharya, Sahil Badyal, and Jamison Weber.
-I have also appreciated fruitful interactions with several colleagues and students outside ASU, particularly Yuchao Li, who additionally provided valuable proofreading support.
+The hospitable and stimulating environment at ASU contributed much to shaping my course during the period 2019-2025.
+I am thankful to several colleagues and students, and to my teaching assistants, Sushmita Bhattacharya, Sahil Badyal, and Jamison Weber, for their comments and suggestions.